fluentlabs-xyz/fluent-builder/whole-verification-proccess.md

     participant VerifierServer as verifier-server
     participant VerifierLogic as verifier-logic
     participant Docker as docker-container
-    participant CLI as fluent-compiler-cli
+    participant CLI as fluent-builder-cli
-    participant Lib as fluent-compiler (lib)
+    participant Lib as fluent-builder (lib)

     Developer->>Foundry: forge build --wasm (or similar)
     Foundry->>Lib: compile_project(LibCompileConfig_for_Foundry)